The Ultimate Guide to London’s Shopping Centres

-If you want to experience the unique combination of a traditional cobbled piazza and the latest fashion trends, head to Covent Garden.
+If you want to experience the unique combination of a traditionally cobbled piazza and the latest fashion trends, head to Covent Garden.
 From luxury brands to the home of street performers, Covent Garden is a great place to visit when you’re shopping in the city.
-While you’re here, make sure to visit the market which is bursting with hand crafted gifts, jewellery, art and much more.
+While you’re here, make sure to visit the market which is bursting with handcrafted gifts, jewellery, art and much more.

 High End Shopping

 Whether you’re wanting to shop for luxury brands or see how the other half live, there are lots of luxurious shopping destinations for you to discover in London.